Delayed phase mixing in the self-gravitating Galactic disc: Unwinding phase spirals

 To enhance the ridge pattern for robust fitting, in the following steps, we cleaned the $\sqrt{J_z}$--$\theta_z$ map.
-We subtracted the Gaussian-blurred map and applied the bilateral filter \citep{tomasi1998bilateral} and Contrast Limited Adaptive Histogram Equalization \citep[CLAHE;][]{PIZER1987355}, using the \texttt{opencv-python} package.
+We subtracted the Gaussian-blurred map and applied the bilateral filter \citep{tomasi1998bilateral} and contrast-limited adaptive histogram equalization \citep[CLAHE;][]{PIZER1987355}, using the \texttt{opencv-python} package.
 The filtered map is shown in the top right panel, with the pixel values scaled from 0 to 1.
 This image processing reduces both small-scale noise and large-scale bias, such as the global dipole asymmetry, and enhances the ridge pattern.

-We next applied a Fourier transform to the filtered map along the $\theta_z$ axis:
+We next applied a Fourier transform to the filtered map along the $\theta_z$ axis,

 where $\tilde{n}$ is the pixel value in the filtered image, and $A_k$ and $\theta_{z,k}$ are the amplitude and the phase of the $k$-th Fourier mode, respectively.
-The red dots in the top right panel indicate the phase of the $k=1$ mode, $\theta_{z,1}$, which traces the ridges (i.e. one-arm phase spiral).\footnote{We can compute $\theta_z$--$\Omega_z$ slope for the $k=2$ mode (i.e. two-arm phase spirals) in the same way as for the $k=1$ mode, but it does not necessarily correspond to the elapsed time since the excitation of the perturbation (see \citealt{2023MNRAS.522..477W} and \citealt{2025MNRAS.tmp.1496C}).} We mapped them into the $\theta_z$--$\Omega_z$ space shown in the bottom left panel.
+The red dots in the top right panel indicate the phase of the $k=1$ mode, $\theta_{z,1}$, which traces the ridges (i.e. one-arm phase spiral).\footnote{We can measure $\theta_z$--$\Omega_z$ slope for the $k=2$ mode (i.e. two-arm phase spirals) in the same way as for the $k=1$ mode, but it does not necessarily correspond to the elapsed time since the excitation of the perturbation (see \citealt{2023MNRAS.522..477W} and \citealt{2025MNRAS.543.2159C}).} We also show the results of Fourier transform for the unfiltered map in the top middle panel with cyan dots.
+Without filtering, the $k=1$ phase does not trace the ridge, demonstrating the effectiveness of our filtering procedure.

+We mapped the detected $k=1$ phase into the $\theta_z$--$\Omega_z$ space shown in the bottom left panel.
 The horizontal and vertical coordinates of the dots show the $\theta_{z, 1}$ and mean $\Omega_z$ values in each $\sqrt{J_z}$ bin, respectively.
-We fitted this data with the function
+We fitted these data with the function

-by minimising the error function:
+by minimising the error function

 where $N=30$ is the number of the $\sqrt{J_z}$ bins, and $j$ is the index of the bins.
 We found the best-fit $(t_\mathrm{fit}, \theta_0)$ using \texttt{scipy.optimize.differential\_evolution}.
-The blue line in the bottom left panel shows the fitting result, and the bottom right panel shows the $\sqrt{J_z}$–$\theta_z$ map reconstructed from the fitting result.
-The winding time, $t_\mathrm{fit}$, which corresponds to the slope of the ridges in $\theta_z$--$\Omega_z$ space, is equal to the time elapsed since a perturbation is applied if phase mixing proceeds kinematically.
+The blue line in the bottom left panel shows the fitting result, and the bottom right panel shows the $\sqrt{J_z}$-$\theta_z$ map reconstructed from the fitting result.
+The winding time, $t_\mathrm{fit}$, which corresponds to the slope of the ridges in $\theta_z$--$\Omega_z$ space, is equal to the time elapsed since a perturbation is applied if phase mixing proceeds without influence of self-gravity.